Betterment/journaled/README.md

 ### Upgrading from 4.1.0

-Versions of Journaled prior to 5.0 would enqueue events one at a time, but 5.0 introduces a new transaction-aware feature that will bundle up all events emitted within a transaction and insert them in a single job directly before the SQL `COMMIT` statement.
+Versions of Journaled prior to 5.0 would enqueue events one at a time, but 5.0 introduces a new transaction-aware feature that will bundle up all events emitted within a transaction and enqueue them all in a single "batch" job directly before the SQL `COMMIT` statement.
+This reduces the database impact of emitting a large volume of events at once.

+Backwards compatibility has been included for background jobs enqueued by version 4.0 and above, but **has been dropped for jobs emitted by versions prior to 4.0**.

 ### Upgrading from 3.1.0